They are a friendly solution either for a city ride or an off-road adventure. Which are the best models and what should you consider?

-We know that most urban riders will benefit from an e-bike that can be taken to a ride along busy city roads and at the same time, a little bit of off road fun.
+We know that most urban riders will benefit from an e-bike that can be taken for a ride along busy city streets and jump into a bit of off-road fun in no time.

-Below, you will find a few reviews of the best electric hybrid bikes in 2020.
-We know that some of them are 2019 models but still are popular this year.
+Below, you will find a few reviews of the best electric hybrid bikes for 2022.
+Some of them are 2019 models but are still popular this year.

-If you typically commute by bike or enjoy a ride now and then but feel that you need a bit of pedaling aid, an e-hybrid bike can be of great help.
+If you typically commute by bike and feel you need a bit of pedaling aid, an e-hybrid bike can be a great option.

 What is an electric hybrid bike?

-This term “hybrid” has caused a bit of confusion in the bicycle world.
-If we were to think of the definition, then a hybrid electric bike is a blend between a mountain and road e-bicycle.
+The term “hybrid” has caused confusion in the bicycle world.
+If we think of the definition, then they are a blend between a mountain and road e-bicycle.

-An easy-to-ride, all-terrain vehicle perfect for commuters and weekend warriors.
+An easy-to-ride, all-terrain bicycle perfect for commuters and weekend warriors.

-See, a e-MTB is characterized by having thick tires and front suspension, whereas a road style one will have a lightweight frame and not so sophisticated gears and brakes (pad or disk).
+You see, an e-MTB is characterized by having thick tires and front suspension, whereas a road style one will have a lightweight frame and not such sophisticated gears and brakes (pad or disk).